 Manage your menstrual waste:

-Your menstrual blood contains a lot of bacterias which can spread bacterias and infections.
+Your menstrual blood contains a lot of bacterias that can spread bacterias and infections.
 If your menstrual waste is left open, there are more chances of spreading infections.
 Therefore, when you discard your sanitary pads or tampons, wrap it properly before you throw it away.
 Do not forget to wash your hands after you throw away the menstrual waste.

 Do not flush your pads or tampons into the toilet.
 This can block the water in the toilet and will make the toilet a home of bacterias.